Rite Aid Tenant Overview

 Rite Aid is a drugstore operator.

 Between the acquisition of rival chains and its financial woes, Rite Aid has been selling corporate owned sites through sale leaseback transactions, and in the process they have been willing to provide more favorable lease terms than their competitors.
 Rite Aid has been offering a 20-year primary term with 10% rental increases every ten (10) years.
 Rite Aid would often agree to lease rates that are in-line with the local market rather than using their size and strong credit to negotiate a low rent.
 New store openings have diminished and most of the newly leased Rite Aid-occupied properties have been generated through these sale leaseback transactions.
 These sale leasebacks offer an investor a look at historical store sales, potentially alleviating some of the risk.
 The re-use or redevelopment of these net-leased assets is of utmost importance to current investors when evaluating Rite Aid investments.
 The underlying real estate asset may be the driving force behind these investment decisions.
 Allowing investors to purchase a location with great real estate fundamentals at a high cap rate.
-The typical Rite Aid operates in a 11,000 -15,000 square foot building, sitting on 1.00 acre of land.
+The typical Rite Aid operates in a 11,000 -15,000 square foot building, sitting on 1.0 - 2.0 acres of land.

 Rite Aid stores service prescription drug customers and offer an assortment of other general merchandise, which it calls front-end products.
 Front end products include over-the-counter medications, health and beauty aids, personal care items, cosmetics, household items, beverages, convenience foods, greeting cards, seasonal merchandise, and other everyday and convenience products, as well as photo processing.
 It offers approximately 3,300 products under the Rite Aid private brand.